How to Start a Corporation in Alaska

 Northwest ($29 + state fee)

 It's Easy to Incorporate in Alaska

 Step 5: Get an EIN

 For a look at corporation formation in every state, check out our other How to Start a Corporation guides.

 Not sure if a corporation is right for you?
 Check out our LLC vs. Corporation guide to help you make your decision.

 Step 1: Name Your Alaska Corporation

 Choosing a business name is the first step in starting a corporation.

 1. Alaska naming guidelines:

-- The name of a city, borough, or village may be used in a corporation’s name; however, the name may not contain the word “city,” “borough,” or “village” or otherwise imply that the company is a municipality.
+- The name of a city, borough, or village may be used in a corporation’s name; however, the words “city,” “borough,” “village” or any others imply that the company is a municipality.